Colorado HVAC License: How to Become an HVAC Contractor in Colorado

 If you are in the Denver area, the Emily Griffith Technical College offers an eight-month certificate program in HVAC that costs about $9,300 and boasts 93 percent job placement.
 IntelliTec College in Colorado Springs and Grand Junction offers an Associate Degree program in HVAC-R that’s 19.5 months long and prepares graduates to sit for the local Pikes Peak Regional Building Department Mechanic IV Licensing, EPA Certification, and additional certifications.

-Here are three great lists of the best HVAC schools in Colorado:
+Here are two great lists of the best HVAC schools in Colorado:

 You’ll see that many of the same colleges or programs appear on all these lists.